-High-rate GNSS and Seismogeodesy
+GNSS Seismology and Seismogeodesy

 Continuous GPS networks have been developed since the early 1990's to observe crustal deformation at plate boundaries with higher temporal resolution compared to GPS surveys (campaigns).
 Other applications became apparent, for example, GNSS meteorology.
 Initially, cGNSS networks operated at a 15-30s sampling rate and data were downloaded once per day.
 These data were used to create daily GNSS displacement time series some of which now extend nearly 30 years.
-High-rate data, ≥ 1 sample per second (1 sps – also expressed as “1 Hz”, 10 sps = 10 Hz), were first applied to study crustal deformation, specifically deploying small-aperture kinematic surveys of locked or freely slipping (creeping) geological faults (Genrich and Bock 1992) and subsequently for dynamic applications such as movement of ice sheets for climate studies, georeferencing of airborne lidar surveys (Zwally et al. 2002), GPS-Acoustics (GPS-A) for seafloor positioning (Yokota et al. 2016) and engineering seismology (Saunders et al. 2016).
+High-rate data, ≥ 1 sample per second (1 sps – also expressed as “1 Hz”, 10 sps = 10 Hz), were first applied to study crustal deformation, specifically deploying small-aperture kinematic surveys of locked or freely slipping (creeping) geological faults (Genrich and Bock 1992), and subsequently for dynamic applications such as movement of ice sheets for climate studies, georeferencing of airborne lidar surveys (Zwally et al. 2002), GPS-Acoustics (GPS-A) for seafloor positioning (Yokota et al. 2016) and engineering seismology (Saunders et al. 2016).
 In the early 2000's, cGNSS networks began to be upgraded to high-rate observations and streamed and processed in real-time.
 "GNSS seismology" provides coseismic displacements, both static (permanent) and dynamic, during earthquake shaking (Bock et al. 2000; Nikolaidis et al. 2001; Larson 2009; Genrich and Bock 2006; Langbein and Bock 2004).
 A comprehensive archive of high-rate GNSS displacements, in seismic format, of 29 earthquakes from 2003-2018 with moment magnitudes of Mw 6.0-9.0 is described by (Ruhl et al. 2018).
-We also maintain an archive of these seismic displacements in text format and add new significant earthquakes to this historical record as they occur.
+We also maintain an archive of these seismic displacement and add new significant earthquakes to this historical record, as they occur.